 6. Is a nomination package considered for more than one year?

-Yes.
 Submitted nomination packages begin a three-year program, during which time the information can be reviewed by up to three juries.
-Nominators are given the opportunity to update their nomination each year prior to review by the independent jury panel.
+Nominators are given the opportunity to update their nomination each year prior to review by the jury.

 7. Are contributions that occur outside of British Columbia recognized?